Russian court sentences American Ksenia Karelina, former ballerina, to 12 years for treason

 LONDON -- Ksenia Karelina, a dual American-Russian citizen, was sentenced Thursday to 12 years in a Russian penal colony on treason charges, local media reported.

 The prosecution had sought a 15-year prison sentence after Karelina entered a guilty plea, according to the court.
-The prosecution had also asked for a 2-year probation period and a fine of 500,000 Russian rubles, or about $5,600, according to the court.
+The prosecution had also asked for a two-year probation period and a fine of 500,000 Russian rubles, or about $5,600, according to the court.

-The Sverdlovsk Regional Court had earlier extended her pre-trial detention in a jail in Yekaterinburg, Russia.
+The Sverdlovsk Regional Court had earlier extended her pretrial detention in a jail in Yekaterinburg, Russia.

 Investigators accused her of committing a crime under Article 275 of the Criminal Code of the Russian Federation.
 She was charged under that code with "high treason."